On real algebraic links in the 3-sphere associated with mixed polynomials: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

 A link $L$ in $S^3$ is fibered if the complement $S^3 \setminus L$ is a surface bundle over the circle $S^1$ whose fiber is the interior of a compact, oriented surface $F$ with $\partial F = L$.
-It is classically known that fibered links in the sphere $S^3$ were characterized by Stallings in \cite{Stallings1}.
+It is classically known that fibered links in the sphere $S^3$ were characterized by Stallings in \cite{Stallings1978}.
 It was shown that $L$ is fibered if and only if the commutator subgroup of the fundamental group of the complement $\pi_1(S^3\setminus L)$ is finitely generated.
-A very important class of links in $S^3$ are those that arise associated with some type of singularities of polynomial germ maps $(\R^4,0)\to (\R^2,0)$, in the following sense: a polynomial map germ $f:(\R^4,0)\to (\R^2,0)$ has a \emph{weakly isolated singularity} at the origin if we have $\Sigma(f)\cap V_f=\{0\}$ as a germ of set, where $\Sigma(f)$ is the singular set of $f$ and $V_f:=f^{-1}(0)$.
-In the particular case where $\Sigma(f)=\{0\}$ we say that $f$ has an \emph{isolated singularity} at the origin.
-A link $L$ in $S^3$ is called \emph{weakly algebraic} (resp. \emph{real algebraic}) if there exist a polynomial map germ $f_L : (\R^4, 0) \to (\R^2, 0)$ with a weakly isolated (resp.\ an isolated) singularity at the origin and a positive real number $\rho_0$ such that $L_{f_L,\rho} = V_{f_L} \cap S^3_\rho$ is ambient isotopic to $L$ in $S^3_\rho \approx S^3$ for every $0 < \rho \leq \rho_0$, where $S^3_\rho$ is the sphere of radius $\rho$ centered at the origin in $\R^4$.
+A very important class of links in $S^3$ are those that arise from some type of singularities of germ of polynomial maps $(\R^4,0)\to (\R^2,0)$, in the following sense: a polynomial map germ $f:(\R^4,0)\to (\R^2,0)$ has a \emph{weakly isolated singularity} at the origin if we have $\Sigma_f\cap V_f=\{0\}$ as a germ of sets, where $\Sigma_f:=\{x \in (\R^4,0): \text{rank}(Jf(x))<2\}$ is the singular set of $f$ and $V_f:=f^{-1}(0)$ both considered as germs of sets.
+In the particular case where $\Sigma_f=\{0\}$ we say that $f$ has an \emph{isolated singularity} at the origin.
+According to \cite{Benedetti_Shiota1998}, a link $L$ in $S^3$ is called \emph{weakly algebraic} (resp. \emph{real algebraic}) if there exist a polynomial map germ $f_L : (\R^4, 0) \to (\R^2, 0)$ with a weakly isolated (resp.\ an isolated) singularity at the origin and a positive real number $\rho_0$ such that $L_{f_L,\rho} := V_{f_L} \cap S^3_\rho$ is ambient isotopic to $L$ in $S^3_\rho \approx S^3$ for every $0 < \rho \leq \rho_0$, where $S^3_\rho$ is the sphere of radius $\rho$ centered at the origin in $\R^4$.
 In this case, such a polynomial map germ $f_L$ is called a \emph{weak realization} (resp. \emph{strong realization}) of $L$.

-Given a link $L$ in $S^3$ a weak realization is not a strong condition.
-In fact, in \cite{AkbulutandKing1} Akbulut and King have proven that every link $L$ in $S^3$ admits a weak realization $f_L:(\R^4,0) \to (\R^2,0)$.
+From this perspective in \cite{Akbulut_King1981} Akbulut and King have proven that every link $L$ in $S^3$ admits a weak realization.
+However, they did not provide any sufficient condition for a weak realization to be a strong realization.
+In a more general way, for a germ of complex analytic polynomials $g:(\C^n,0) \to (\C,0)$ with isolated singularity, the classical result due to Milnor \cite{Milnor1968} guarantees that there exists a small radius $\rho_0$ such that for all $0<\rho\leq \rho_0$ the map is a smooth locally trivial fibration.
+Since the intersection $L_{g}:=V_g\cap S_{\rho}^{2n-1}$ is transverse for all small radii $0<\rho\leq \rho_0$, the manifolds $L_{g}$ for different values of $\rho$ are isotopic.
+Therefore, the link type of $L_g$ is well-defined and does not depend on the radius $\rho$.
+For a real analytic map germ with an isolated singularity at the origin $f:(\R^n,0)\to (\R^p,0), \ n>p\geq 2$, Milnor also proved that if $L_{f,\rho}\neq \emptyset$ it is always a fibered link.